stefonarch/lxqt-labwc-session/README.md

 For Arch based distributions an [AUR] package is available.

-## Notes
+## Notes and Issues

+* With LXQt 2.0 no different location for labwc configuration is used anymore as all components have wayland support now.

+* Bottom and right panels have some alignment issues for tooltips and and menu popups.

 * LXQt lock settings do not work yet.
-For screenlock settings under wayland please check `~/.config/lxqt-wayland/labwc/autostart`.
+For screenlock settings under wayland please check `~/.config/labwc/autostart`.

 * Some X11-only applications (example: redshift) in autostart can lead to high CPU usage under wayland.

-* All options for labwc with LXQt are handled in `~/.config/lxqt-wayland/labwc/`.
-TODO

-* LXQt Mouse/touchpad and keyboard settings do not work but keyboard layout(s) will be imported or set at first run.See `~/.config/lxqt-wayland/labwc/environment` and the "libinput" section in `rc.xml`.
+* LXQt Mouse/touchpad and keyboard settings do not work but keyboard layout(s) will be imported or set at first run.See `~/.config/labwc/environment` and the "libinput" section in `rc.xml`.

 * Mouse cursor and size are synced and can be set using "Appearance" settings, session restart required.
 GTK settings have to be updated after changes.

-* Global shortcuts are handled exclusively in `~/.config/lxqt-wayland/labwc/rc.xml`.
+* Global shortcuts are handled exclusively in `~/.config/labwc/rc.xml`.

+* For a background image on loading and closing add `swaybg -i /usr/share/lxqt/wallpapers/origami-dark.png >/dev/null 2>&1 &` to `-/.config/labwc/autostart`.
+This is also the place to autostart wayland-only applications.

 * [Credit] for the original Vent theme

-Support: matrix channel [#labc-lxqt]
+Support: matrix channel [#lxqt-labwc:matrix.org]

 [AUR]:                    https://aur.archlinux.org/packages/lxqt-labwc-session-git